 Handbooks: L’Amico del Prigioniero, Pidgin English for Italian Prisoners of War, Piccolo Guido per gli Italiani in Australia

-Voices from the Past: five testimonials from Italian soldiers who worked on Queensland farms.
+Voices from the Past: testimonials from Italian soldiers who worked on farms.

-Letters written by Italian prisoners of war to family in Italy, to their Queensland farmers and to the children of farmers, written by mother of an Italian POW to a Queensland nurse, written by the Italians to their interpreter, Queensland farmer to Italian.
+Letters written by Italian prisoners of war to family in Italy, to their Queensland farmers and to the children of farmers, written by mother of an Italian POW to a Queensland nurse, written by the Italians to their interpreter, Queensland farmer to Italian, letters written between Italian POW places in different states.

-Photographs of Italian soldiers in full dress uniform, Italian soldiers in Libya during training, Italians as POWs with their Queensland families, Italians on their Wedding Day and with their families, Italians in POW camps in India.
+Photographs of Italian soldiers in full dress uniform, Italian soldiers in Italian and Libya during training, Italians as POWs with their farming families, Italians on their Wedding Day and with their families, Italians in POW camps in India.

-Handmade items: embroideries, wooden objects, cellophane belt, silver rings, paintings, cane baskets, metal items, chess sets, theatre programs.
+Handmade items: embroideries, wooden objects, cellophane belt, silver rings, paintings, cane baskets, metal items, chess sets, art work, theatre programs.

-Contributions by ten Italian families whose fathers and family returned to Australia as ‘new Australians’.
+Contributions by Italian families whose fathers and family returned to Australia as ‘new Australians’.

-Identification of five buildings used as prisoner of war accommodation.
+Identification of buildings used as prisoner of war accommodation.

 Publication of three guides for Italian families to assist in their search for information about their fathers and grandfathers.